Babylon Berlin: Locations

-Music

-In 2018, the show formed an in-house band, the Moka Efti Orchestra, to perform the original music from the show.
-The group plays period-era music in a variety of styles ranging from ragtime to klezmer.
-Named after the nightclub featured in Babylon Berlin, the Moka Efti Orchestra is a 14-member group and is fronted by the Lithuanian actress Severija Janušauskaitė as Svetlana Sorokina.
-In the first double episode of the first season, Janušauskaitė's character, crossdressing as the male singer Nikoros, performs the main theme of the series, "Zu Asche, zu Staub" in the Moka Efti cabaret.
-This song was later released and charted on the German singles chart.

-The group performed in concert in May 2018 and, due to popular demand, toured the country later that year.
-With the release of the third season of the show, the musical group released their debut album Erstausgabe (English: First Edition).

-In addition to period music, "Dance Away", from the 1979 album Manifesto by Roxy Music, plays occasionally in the background (adapted to the style of the period) and also included is an adaptation of "These Foolish Things" and, in the Season Two finale, a Russian version of "Gloomy Sunday".
-Singer Bryan Ferry of Roxy Music appears toward the end of the first season as a cabaret singer performing "Bitter-Sweet", half in English, half in German, from the 1974 album Country Life.

-A major action sequence in season two takes place during a performance of The Threepenny Opera.
-The song "Die Moritat von Mackie Messer" ("The Ballad of Mack the Knife") is featured in that scene, and also as a plot device.
-Two different characters hum the tune, giving detective Rath clues to the unfolding plot.

 Broadcast

 Babylon Berlin premiered in Germany on 13 October 2017 (Sky 1) and in the United Kingdom and the Republic of Ireland on Sunday, 5 November 2017 (Sky Atlantic).
 The series debuted in Australia, Canada, and the United States on 30 January 2018 (Netflix).
 Broadcasting on the German TV channel Das Erste started Sunday 30 September 2018.
 The Swedish broadcast began on 19 June 2019 on SVT.

-The third season premiered in Germany on Sky 1 in January 2020; and subsequently on German public television station ARD in October 2020.
-The international distribution rights for the third season were sold to more than one hundred countries and many different networks including Netflix, HBO Europe, and Viaplay in early 2019.
+The third season premiered in Germany on Sky 1 in January 2020, and on German public television station ARD in October 2020.
+In early 2019, the international distribution rights for the third season were sold to more than one hundred countries and many different networks, including Netflix, HBO Europe, and Viaplay.

-In territories where the show was distributed by Netflix, the third season was released in its entirety on 1 March 2020.
-The series was removed from Netflix on 29 February 2024.
-The first three seasons of the series began streaming again in the United States on MHz Choice on April 16, 2024, the fourth season made its US premiere on the service on 25 June 2024.
+In territories where the show was distributed by Netflix, the third season was released in its entirety in March 2020.
+The series was removed from Netflix in February 2024.

+All four seasons dropped on the Australian free-to-air streaming service SBS on Demand on 14 March 2024.
+The first three seasons of the series began streaming again in the United States on MHz Choice in April 2024.
+The fourth season made its US premiere on the service in June 2024.